-The 2019 anomaly field (Fig.3.10a) is dominated by pronounced oceanic heat gain anomalies (positive Qnet anomalies) in the tropical Indian Ocean (IO), with the maximum anomalies exceeding 30 W m-2 located off the equator near 5°S. These anomalies were associated with an unusually strong positive Indian Ocean Dipole (IOD) event in 2019, featuring warmer than average waters in the western IO and cooler waters in the eastern IO.
-The positive event started to develop in June 2019 and peaked in October-November 2019.
-The Dipole Mode Index (DMI, Saji et al. 1999) suggested that the 2019 event was one of the strongest in history.
-A positive IOP is typically characterized by higher pressures, less cloud, and less rain over the cooler waters in the eastern basin and vice versa in the western basin.
-Both SW+LW and LH+SH tendencies (Fig.3.10c-d) displayed a dipole-like pattern in the tropical IO corresponding to the changing SSTA pattern.
+The 2019 anomaly field (Fig.3.10a) is dominated by pronounced oceanic heat gain anomalies (positive Qnet anomalies) in the tropical Indian Ocean, with the maximum anomalies exceeding 30 W m−2 located off the equator near 5°S. These anomalies were associated with an unusually strong positive IOD event in 2019, featuring warmer-than-average waters in the western Indian Ocean and cooler waters in the eastern Indian Ocean.
+The positive event started to develop in June 2019 and peaked in October–November 2019.
+The Dipole Mode Index (DMI; Saji et al. 1999; see section 4h) suggested that the event was one of the strongest in history.
+A positive IOD is typically characterized by higher pressures, less cloud, and less rain over the cooler waters in the eastern basin and vice versa in the western basin.
+Both SW+LW and LH+SH 2018/19 changes (Figs. 3.10c,d) displayed a dipole-like pattern in the tropical Indian Ocean corresponding to the changing SSTA pattern.
 In the east, SW+LW increased and had a warming effect on the surface water.
 Meanwhile, ocean turbulent heat loss (positive LH+SH anomalies, blue colors) also increased, which tended to vent the surface radiative flux back to the atmosphere and cool the surface water.
 Note that the color scheme for LH+SH is reversed so that increased LH+SH (positive anomalies) have a cooling effect (blue colors) on the ocean surface and, conversely, reduced LH+SH (negative anomalies) have a warming effect (red colors).
-The competing effects between SW+LW and LH+SH tendency anomalies canceled out the impacts of each other, leading to slight net heat loss tendencies over most of the tropical basin.
-The Qnet tendency map in the IO differs considerably from the Qnet anomaly map (Figs. 3.10a-b).
-The reason is that there was a short-lived IOD event in 2018; though it was weak, a similar SSTA pattern triggered similar responses in the atmosphere (Yu et al. 2019).
-Thus, the eastern IO received anomalous heating in both 2018 and 2019, and the differences in Qnet between the two years were relatively small.
+The competing effects between SW+LW and LH+SH 2018/19 changes canceled out the impacts of each other, leading to slight net heat loss changes over most of the tropical basin.
+The Qnet 2018/19 change map in the Indian Ocean differs considerably from the Qnet anomaly map (Figs. 3.10a,b).
+The reason is that there was a short-lived IOD event in 2018; although it was weak, a similar SSTA pattern triggered similar responses in the atmosphere (Yu et al. 2019).
+Thus, the eastern Indian Ocean received anomalous heating in both 2018 and 2019, and the differences in Qnet between the two years were relatively small.

 The equatorial Pacific experienced a transition from a diminishing La Niña in 2018 to the development of a weak El Niño in 2019.
 Both SW+LW and LH+SH showed a tendency to induce an anomalous ocean warming in the central and eastern equatorial Pacific where SSTA were positive, and an anomalous ocean cooling in the western Pacific warm pool where SSTA were negative.
 Qnet appears to be a forcing for ENSO SSTA.
-Outside of the equatorial Pacific, the radiative and turbulent heat flux tendencies both created a cooling effect in the vicinity of the Kuroshio-Oyashio Extension.
-Weak positive Qnet anomalies were observed in the Northeast Pacific off the shores of Alaska where a weak “Warm Blob” (Bond et al. 2014) surged back briefly.
-In general, LH+SH tendencies dominated the Qnet tendencies.
-The large oceanic turbulent heat loss (blue colors) in the central Pacific between the equator and 30°N appear to be associated with the Pacific Meridional Mode (PMM; Chiang and Vimont, 2004).
+Outside of the equatorial Pacific, the radiative and turbulent heat flux 2018/19 changes both created a cooling effect in the vicinity of the Kuroshio-Oyashio Extension.
+Weak positive Qnet anomalies were observed in the northeast Pacific off the shores of Alaska where a weak “warm blob” (Bond et al. 2015) surged back briefly.
+In general, LH+SH changes dominated the Qnet changes.
+The large oceanic turbulent heat loss (blue colors) in the central Pacific between the equator and 30°N appears to be associated with the Pacific Meridional Mode (PMM; Chiang and Vimont, 2004).